-2018-2019 MAP TESTING SUMMARY: GRADES 3-8
+2019-2020 MAP TESTING SUMMARY | GRADES 3-8

 Measures of Academic Progress (MAP) assess student growth in Language, Math, Reading, and Science.
-The test is administered on a Chromebook in the fall, winter, and spring.
+The test is administered on a Chromebook in the fall, winter, and spring (none due to Safer at Home Order).
 Questions are adaptive and change according to correct or incorrect student responses.
 MAP data provides insights to inform instruction and track student growth.
 The WELS Commission on Lutheran Schools has helped implement MAP testing in WELS schools across the country.
 Our Redeemer will use the MAP assessment to ensure the effectiveness of our instruction and support students in their learning.
 For more details about the MAP assessment, please see NWEA's A Parent's Guide to MAP.